indoor air quality, residential hvac, hvac maintenance, air conditioner maintenance, commercial hvac, KCR, Framingham MA HVAC

 3) Clean Your Air Ducts

-Whenever your property’s HVAC is circulating warm or cool air, that air must pass through the home’s air ducts to reach the different areas of the house.
+Whenever your property’s HVAC is circulating warm or cool air, that air must pass through your home’s air ducts to reach the different areas of the house.
 When the ductwork is clean, the air that passes through remains relatively clean.
 However, contaminants like mold spores, pest droppings, and dust tend to accumulate inside air ducts over time.
 And if you don’t have your property’s air ducts cleaned periodically, enough contaminant particles will build up to start causing problems.

 One issue is that the air that cycles through the ductwork will inevitably pick up many pollutants, spreading them throughout the home’s oxygen.
 Plus, the contaminants will begin to obstruct the airflow of the HVAC system, forcing it to increase its air pressure.
 That uses extra energy and puts unnecessary strain on the unit.
 Fortunately, there are qualified duct-cleaning heat companies in your area.